 All staff should be aware of indicators, which may signal that children are at risk from, or are involved with serious violent crime.
 These may include increased absence from school, a change in friendships or relationships with older individuals or groups, a significant decline in performance, signs of self-harm or a significant change in wellbeing, or signs of assault or unexplained injuries.
-Unexplained gifts or new possessions could also indicate that children have been approached by, or are involved with, individuals associated with criminal networks or gangs.
+Unexplained gifts or pg.
+29 This policy is in line with Keeping Children Safe in Education 2021 Updated August 2021 by the Education Safeguarding Advisory Team new possessions could also indicate that children have been approached by, or are involved with, individuals associated with criminal networks or gangs.